-Please come and celebrate with us the dedication of the Blue Ridge Heritage Project of Page County chimney monument on Sunday, September 17 at 3 pm..
-This local grassroots project has been 17 months in-the-making.
+Thanks to all who came to celebrate with us at the dedication of the Blue Ridge Heritage Project of Page County chimney monument on Sunday, September 17 at 3 pm.
+This local grassroots project had been 17 months in-the-making.
 This Page monument is possible because of the incredible generosity of local donors towards this endeavor, raising over $21,000 cash and $10,000 in in-kind donations to complete Phase 1 of this project in the center of Page County, off Main Street in Stanley.

-We hope you have been following our progress on our Facebook Page: Blue Ridge Heritage Project – Page County .
+We hope you have been following our progress and keeping up with future events on our Facebook Page: Blue Ridge Heritage Project – Page County.
 We are so proud of the incredible work of our local stonemason, Clyde Jenkins.
-Not only did Clyde design and construct this monument, he used this project as an opportunity to hire local hire school boys and teach them an important building trade.
+Not only did Clyde design and construct this monument, he used this project as an opportunity to hire local school boys and teach them an important building trade.
 One day, these young men will be able to show their children and their grandchildren the monument they built.